jsalignon/cactus/docs/6_Enrich/Figures.md

 Finally, it is possible to add additional colored point to the top of the bars that represent different values (*params.barplots__add_var*) and to add the overlap count (*params.barplots__add_number*).

 ### Parameters
-- **_params.barplots_params_**: A groovy map that contains parameters to be used for each of the possible enrichment categories (i.e. data types).
+- **_params.barplots_params_**: A groovy map that contains parameters to be used for each enrichment category.
 The parameters are in order:
     - **_padj_threshold_**: If no adjusted pvalue is above this threshold the process is stopped and no figure is made.

     - **_signed_padj_**: Should enrichment and depletion be shown (T) or enrichment only (F).